 What Exactly Did the European Commission Recognize?

 The European Commission's December 2025 decision formally acknowledges three conditions as occupational asbestos-related diseases across all EU member states.
 This isn't theoretical—it has immediate, practical consequences for workers worldwide.
 European workers diagnosed with these conditions can now file workers' compensation claims under occupational disease frameworks.
-For American workers, it signals that the scientific community has reached consensus on disease causation, making it harder for defendants and trust funds to argue these connections are speculative.[1]
+For American workers, it signals that the scientific community has reached consensus on causation, making it harder for defendants and trust funds to argue these connections are speculative.[1]

 "The European Commission's expansion reflects decades of epidemiological evidence that we've been presenting in US courts for years.
 This international recognition validates the scientific foundation of our clients' claims and strengthens our position in litigation and trust fund negotiations."